You have begun writing a blog. Whether it is for a client or yourself, you’ve found

 If you have to choose between backlinking to Forbes and a comparatively struggling blogger who quotes the same information, choose the latter.
 Forbes will never care for the backlink, but the blogger will significantly appreciate the traffic and try to pay you back many folds.
 Backlinking to the local bloggers is the best way to gain a substantial audience.

 Only 40% of the online pages produce meta-descriptions, and there are two ways to look at those numbers.
 You can either think that it is ok to be lazy or admit that there is an untapped potential to grow your SEO ranking by developing a habit of using meta-descriptions every day in your blog posting.

 #5 Target Low Competitive Keywords:

-The best copywriters in Canada know that choosing keywords that have 70+ difficulty is a waste of time as the competition is too high.
+Just know that choosing keywords that have 70+ difficulty is almost always a waste of time as the competition is too high.
 But going for a keyword that is ranking under 40 on keyword difficulty is also a bad idea.

 Low-ranking keywords are rarely useful, and your content will not gain the proper attention.
 It’s metaphorically like cooking a fresh dish and throwing it in the freezer while your guests wait for a fresh meal!

 We advise you use long-tail keywords in your blog posts.
 To appease SEO Yoast, we are expected to place the primary–long-tail–keyword in the URL.
 Meaning you have a URL that looks like a sentence.

 It’s ok to have them on your domain.
 But before you share these links on social media pages, run them through Bitly and get shorter URLs.
 Shorter URLs are more appealing and are well-known for gaining better engagement!

 But don’t overdue it, as this could make your cold traffic question the quality of your links if it even looks slightly suspicious.

 #7 Copying from ‘Top Ranking Blogs’: